Download a printable PDF of the Financial Aid FAQ.

 How long can I receive financial aid?

 Eligibility for federal financial aid may not exceed 150% of the length of an academic program as outlined in the college catalog.
-This is called a student’s Maximum Time Frame.
+This is called a student’s maximum time frame.
 Once a student reaches the maximum time frame, he/she is not eligible to receive additional federal financial aid.
 A student may request an extension of his/her maximum time frame.
-Contact the Financial Aid Office for appeal procedures and forms. *Please read the SAP policy for further information.
+Contact the NSCC Financial Aid Office for appeal procedures and forms. *Please read the SAP policy for further information.

 What is financial aid warning?